bmanders716/bmanders716.github.io/cookbook.md

 Veal Cutlets.

-_Ingredients_--2†lb. of veal cutlet.
+_Ingredients_--2‡¨¢. of veal cutlet.
                Egg and bread-crumbs.
-               3†oz. of clarified butter.
+               3‡Ø∫. of clarified butter.
-               Ω†oz. of flour.
+               Ì†Øz. of flour.
-               Ω pint of nice stock.
+               Ì†∞int of nice stock.
                Some mashed potatoes.

 _Method._--Beat the cutlet well to break the fibre of the meat, and then